Anxiety is the term used to describe a set of emotional, physiological and behavioural responses you experience when your brain detects a threat.

-Your brain takes over and gives you a stress response to make you feel alert and move quickly to see what has happened.
+Your brain triggers a stress response to alert you and move quickly to see what has happened.

-One second you are almost asleep, and the next, your heart is pounding, and you are in the other room.
+One second you are almost asleep; the next, your heart is pounding, and you are in the other room.
 Does that sound familiar?
-One second you feel ok, and the next, you feel stress or anxiety?
+One second you feel ok, and the next, you feel stress or anxiety.

 You see that your dog knocked over a stool, and you calmly walk back to your favourite armchair.

-Soon your heart rate has slowed down, and you are feeling comfortable again, as your nervous system has replaced the stress response with a relaxation response (rest and digest.)
+Soon your heart rate has slowed, and you feel comfortable again, as your nervous system has replaced the stress response with a relaxation response (rest and digest.)
 You fall asleep.

 This is how our nervous system should work for us, giving us stress when we need it and relaxation at other times.
 However, suppose you experience any form of stress.
-In that case, you will be feeling the effects of the stress response in many situations where you do not need to.
+In that case, you will feel the stress response’s effects in many situations where you do not need to.

-You may find it difficult to kick back and relax and feel the benefits of the relaxation response as you are on a constant high alert – getting the stress response too often when it is not needed.
+You may find it difficult to kick back and relax and feel the benefits of the relaxation response as you are on a constant high alert – getting the stress response too often when it is unnecessary.